evgenius1544/tp-hse-2022-hw/README.md

 python3 -m app.test_work_time
 ```

-> Graph of the dependence of the execution time on the number of numbers in the file; `x - elements, y - time`.
+> Graph of the dependence of the execution time on the number of numbers in the file;

+`x - elements, y - time`

 ![](test_work_time_result.png)